SkylineCommunications/dataminer-docs-connectors/connector/doc/Raritan_Xerus_Platform.md

 ### Measurements External Sensor

 This page shows the availability of and the values of each External sensor.

-### Measurements Wire

-This page shows the availability of and the values of each Wire sensor.

 ### Measurements Transfer Switch